ehtbanton/ThirdEye/README.md

 Edge AI for the visually impaired.
 See what you don't.

 ## 1. Overview
 ThirdEye is a wearable assistive device for the visually impaired which increases situational awareness through audio feedback.
-It's a vision-enabled eye-tracking baseball cap connected to a mobile companion app for remote AI workflows
+It's a vision-enabled eye-tracking baseball cap connected to a mobile companion app for remote AI workflows.

 Built into a baseball cap and powered by a Raspberry Pi Compute Module 4, the system runs real-time gaze tracking using an Edge Impulse model deployed locally at the edge.
 This gaze signal is used to interact with the environment through audio feedback, allowing users to understand what is around them.